 Q: Will this be part of teacher evaluations?

 A: The success in transforming to a 21st century learning environment relies on all staff members progressing

 toward appropriate implementation of the devices for instruction.
 Administrators will continue to be provided

 guidance on how to determine if devices are successfully being implemented into classroom instruction and

 provide feedback in various formats including formal and informal evaluations.

-Q: Is there be IT support for the project?
+Q: Will there be IT support for the project?

-A: Each school has an assigned IT-DART (Data Analysis Resource Teacher), a certified teacher who will work with teachers and students to ensure that the technology is integrated into the on-going instructional program at the school.
+A: Each school has an assigned ITRT (Instructional Technology Resource Teacher), a certified teacher who will work with teachers and students to ensure that the technology is integrated into the on-going instructional program at the school.
 Technicians are assigned to one or more schools to provide computer repairs and technical support.
 Professional development and programming for parents will also be supported by a district-level technology integration team consisting of staff from the Academics and IT Departments.